Dasharo/docs/docs/projects/trenchboot-aem.md

 where various topics related to Qubes OS security are discussed.
 Among them, the Anti Evil Maid was frequently presented by 3mdeb engineers:

-- [Anti Evil Maid for Intel coreboot-based platform][9]
+- [Anti Evil Maid for Intel coreboot-based platform][aem_intel]
-- [Anti Evil Maid for modern AMD UEFI-based platform][10]
+- [Anti Evil Maid for modern AMD UEFI-based platform][aem_amd]

-A similar approach was already tried by Assured Information Security (AIS) to boot [Xen in UEFI mode with Intel TXT DRTM technology][11], however, this is only a small portion of the work covered by our proposal.
-Additionally, Qubes OS does not launch using Xen.efi like in the AIS work, but uses [Multiboot2 protocol with GRUB2][12] instead which makes this approach unusable.
+A similar approach was already tried by Assured Information Security (AIS) to boot [Xen in UEFI mode with Intel TXT DRTM technology][ais_aem], however, this is only a small portion of the work covered by our proposal.
+Additionally, Qubes OS does not launch using Xen.efi like in the AIS work, but uses [Multiboot2 protocol with GRUB2][qubes_mb2] instead which makes this approach unusable.
 Moreover, the Xen.efi approach is much more complex and assumes usage of Trusted Boot, limiting the feature to Intel hardware only.

 ## What are the significant technical challenges you expect to solve

-First of all Qubes OS AEM software consists of software packages providing Trusted Boot and the [Qubes OS TPM scripts][13].
+First of all Qubes OS AEM software consists of software packages providing Trusted Boot and the [Qubes OS TPM scripts][aem_scripts].
 These software packages would need to replace the Trusted Boot with TrenchBoot supported GRUB2 and Xen.
 Secondly, the TPM scripts require adding support for TPM 2.0 equivalent functionality.
 AEM requires access to non-volatile RAM inside TPM which is defined differently in the TPM 2.0 specification compared to TPM 1.2.

 Another challenge would be to make Xen possible to boot in UEFI boot mode without Boot Services defined in UEFI specification.
 Boot Services are a set of